 Yes, For students in WCNR, consider applying for a WCNR scholarship (https://scholarships.warnercnr.colostate.edu).

 Can I go home on weekends?

-NR220 does not meet on the weekends except for exams on the first two Sundays at 7 pm.
-Thus you can leave the Mountain Campus for most of the weekend.
+NR220 does not meet on the weekends except for sometimes on Sunday evenings (e.g., study session or exam).
+Thus, students can leave the Mountain Campus for most of the weekend.
 However the Mountain Campus is a beautiful place to explore with world class hiking and we encourage you to take advantage of the location.